RDLtd/api/docs/restaurants/index.md

 # Restaurants

-Get the list of restaurants to which this channel has subscribed
+Returns a list of restaurants to which this channel has subscribed

 * **URL**